 Alchemilla is a genus of herbaceous perennial plants with the common name Lady's Mantle applied generically and specifically to Alchemilla mollis when referred to as garden plant, the plant used as herbal tea or for medicinal usage.

 Its soft gray-green foliage is semi-round with scalloped-shaped leaves.
 In late spring and early summer, the plant produces nearly inconspicuous chartreuse (yellow-green) blooms.
-This Turkey and Carpathian Mountain native is a low-growing ground cover, about 6 to 12 inches (15 to 30 cm) tall, and in addition to its attractive looks, has an interesting background.
+This Turkey and Carpathian Mountain native is a low-growing ground cover, about 6 to 12 inches (15 to 30 cm) tall, and in addition to its attractive looks, it has an interesting background.

 Lady's Mantle is easy to grow.
 Typically, the plant grows well in regions with cool summers and moist, fertile soil and is hardy in USDA hardiness zones 3-7.
-While it can tolerate full sun, Lady's Mantle performs better in shade when grown in warmer regions.
+While it can tolerate full sun, Lady's Mantle performs better in the shade when grown in warmer regions.

 Regular watering is only required when the plant is located in full sun or during times of extreme heat.
-Even then it should be just enough to moisten the soil.
+Even then, it should be just enough to moisten the soil.
 It does not like to be waterlogged.